 Summer Bubble Science Experiments

-Make some rainbow bubbles.
+Make rainbow bubbles.
 Bubbles are great fun for any time of year, but there’s not much better than chasing bubbles around a sunny garden.

 Did you know you can make a square bubble?
 All you need is a special frame!

-Summer Science Experiments using Sand
+Summer Science Experiments Using Sand

 Investigate to find what you need to make the perfect sandcastle.